Minimum passing distance laws

 Amy Gillett Foundation’s A Metre Matters campaign has been active since 2009, calling for drivers to leave a gap of at least one metre when passing someone riding a bike.

 In October 2015, South Australia became the first state to introduce minimum passing distance laws.
 One by one, each Australian state introduced the laws, with Victoria becoming the last state to do so in April 2021.

-When overtaking a bicycle, drivers must allow a minimum distance of:
+When overtaking someone riding a bicycle, drivers must allow a minimum distance of:

 Bicycle Network announces public policy review into MPDL which included public submissions, a public debate and literature review.

 Bicycle Network made a submission to the Victorian Parliament cross-party Economy and Infrastructure Committee inquiry into passing distance laws.